phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

                // $a = zval_2(value=2, refcount=1)

 The behavior is very straightforward: When a reference is added, increment the refcount, if a reference is removed, decrement it.
-If the refcount reaches 0 the zval is destroyed.
+If the refcount reaches 0, the zval is destroyed.

-One case where this method does not work is in case of a circular reference:
+One case where this method does not work is the case of a circular reference:

 .. code-block:: php